k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 A new generic Custom Logic flow has been added to the TDM library in TDM 8.1 - **CustomLogicSql**.
 This flow gets an SQL query to run on the TDM DB.
 The following parameters can be set by the user who creates the task:

-- **sql** - mandatory parameter to define the Select query to run on the TDM DB and get the task's entity list.
+- **sql** - mandatory parameter defining the Select query to run on the TDM DB and to get the task's entity list.
 - **sqlParams** - optional parameter to set parameters for the Select query.
 You can set multiple parameters separated by a comma.

 The customLogicSql flow runs in a direct call mode.